Dip Gogoi

-Dip Gogoi (দীপ গগৈ; born 17 December 1951) is an Indian politician who was a Member of Parliament from Lok Sabha.
-He represents the Kaliabor constituency in Assam and is a member of the Indian National Congress.
+Dip Gogoi (দীপ গগৈ; born 17 December 1951) is an Indian politician from Assam who was a Member of Parliament, Lok Sabha from Kaliabor Lok Sabha constituency from 2002 to 2014.
+He was also the member of the Assam Legislative Assembly from Kaliabor constituency in 2001 and is a member of the Indian National Congress.
+He is the brother of former Chief Minister of Assam, Tarun Gogoi.

 Background

-Dip Gogoi is a brother of Tarun Gogoi who was former chief minister of Assam.
 Dip Gogoi was educated at Dibrugarh University and graduated with a B.Sc. degree.
 He is married to Mitali Gogoi.

 Political career

 Gogoi has served one term as a Member of the Legislative Assembly (MLA).
 He was elected to the Assam state assembly from the Titabar constituency in 2001 but vacated the seat a few months later for his brother Tarun Gogoi.
 Gogoi has since served three terms as a Member of Parliament (MP) from the Lok Sabha.
 He was elected from Kaliabor in the 2002 by-elections (seat vacated by his brother) and was re-elected in 2004 and 2009.
 Gogoi is a member of the Indian National Congress.